aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-provisioning-and-deploying-a-distributed-unit.md

     -   Modify this line to match the DU’s networking.

-## Modifying and applying the default profile
+## Modifying and applying the default profile {#cnf-modifying-and-applying-the-default-profile_installing-du}

 You can apply the profile manually or with the toolset of your choice, such as ArgoCD.